bigeasy/planarity/diary.md

 Theorem 1.
 If v ≥ 3 then e ≤ 3v − 6;
 Theorem 2.
 If v ≥ 3 and there are no cycles of length 3, then e ≤ 2v − 4.

+Euler:

+Euler's formula states that if a finite, connected, planar graph is drawn in the plane without any edge intersections, and v is the number of vertices, e is the number of edges and f is the number of faces (regions bounded by edges, including the outer, infinitely large region), then:

+v − e + f = 2.